1977 Arizona armored car robbery: Investigation

 The investigation first focused on the two missing couriers.
-Both were ruled out as suspects when their wives reported that they had no financial problems, and their employer reported that each of the couriers had faithfully worked for the company for over 20 years.
+Both were ruled out as suspects when their wives reported that they had no financial problems, and their employer reported that each courier had faithfully worked for the company for over 20 years.

 The van was eventually found in the remote desert near the town of Bumble Bee.
-Though the couriers were not there, blood was found in the back of the van along with several thousand dollars in coins.
-The truck's doors were left locked until a spare set of keys were brought to unlock them.
+Though the couriers were not there, blood was found in the back of the van, along with several thousand dollars in coins.
+The truck's doors were locked until a spare set of keys was brought to unlock them.

-Upon examination it was discovered that the vehicle's radio was found to be left on but no distress calls were received by the base, also the van's siren had not been tripped and an unfired shotgun was found in the back.
+Upon examination, it was discovered that the vehicle's radio was found to be left on, but the base received no distress calls.
+Also the van's siren had not been tripped, and an unfired shotgun was found in the back.
 US$293,000 worth of paper currency was missing.

 After the discovery, the FBI had local news agencies make the news public.
-Several motorists called in reporting that they saw the van stopped on the northbound side of Interstate 17 on the morning of May 24, exactly the same date when the guards were reported missing.
+Several motorists called in, reporting that they saw the van stopped on the northbound side of Interstate 17 on the morning of May 24, the exact date when the guards were reported missing.

-One motorist said he saw a pair of Arizona Department of Public Safety officers walking towards the van, and other witnesses had similar stories, but in their accounts the make and model of the officers' car varied, while others claimed to have seen the police cruiser stopped in front of the armored van.
+One motorist said he saw a pair of Arizona Department of Public Safety officers walking towards the van, and other witnesses had similar stories, but in their accounts, the make and model of the officers' car varied, while others claimed to have seen the police cruiser stopped in front of the armored van.

 After checking with the Arizona Department of Public Safety, they learned that none of their officers remembered stopping an armored van on Interstate 17 on May 24, so it was believed that the person seen by the witnesses was masquerading as a police officer.
 Several motorists underwent hypnosis to provide details of that officer to a sketch artist but there were different results.